 16. There are amazing USPS stamps out there reflecting practically every interest, but they don’t stick around (stick, hah) very long.
 Every time I go to the post office I check to see what they’ve got available.
 No flag stamps for me.
-When they had Buckminster Fuller stamps, I stocked up.
-This year’s stamps include O. Henry (the author, not the candy bar) and Rosa Parks.
+I’m particularly fond of stamps commemorating nature, science, and the arts.

-17. Or make your own customized postage.
+17. You can also make your own customized postage.
 Our cows’ faces could be stamps, the smiling cactus your kid drew could be stamps.
 USPS authorized vendors include stamps.com, pictureitpostage.com, and zazzle.com.

 Send postcards, get postcards.